Excited state preparation on a quantum computer through adiabatic light-matter coupling: Discussion

 We have performed simulations on IBM quantum hardware to test the implementation of EXASP for model Hamiltonians.
 While an accurate excited-state energy can be achieved for a two-state model, the amount of hardware noise on current devices prevents any meaningful results from being obtained for more complex Hamiltonians, such as the Hubbard model.
 As an adiabatic evolution method, the practicality of EXASP will benefit from further advances in fault-tolerant Hamiltonian evolution and adiabatic state preparation, as well as future hardware developments.

-Furthermore, we have only considered the coupling of an electronic state to a single photon, which can only target the lowest-energy bright state for each optically active irreducible representation.
-Dark excited states with no dipole coupling to the ground state may be accessed using two or more photons, or by resetting the photon qubit to the $\ket{1}$ state at the end of the propagation and repeating the adiabatic process.
-We leave these extensions for future work.
+So far we have considered a digital quantum computing implementation of the EXASP algorithm, which leads to certain challenges such as the Trotterization error in the time evolution.
+It may be possible to avoid this issue using an analog quantum implementation.\cite{Das2008,Kendon2010} For example, using trapped ion architectures, one could directly represent the auxiliary photon using the device bosonic cavity modes instead of a qubit representation.
+In practice, this would require both tunable resonator frequencies\cite{Palacios-Laloy2008,Whittaker2014} and tunable coupling to the qubits\cite{Lu2017} to effectively implement the adiabatic pathway.
+While each of these is possible in isolation, the combined variation of both parameters may prove to be a significant engineering challenge.